Student Advising and Selected Information

 B. Office of Graduate Admission, Financial Aid and Student Services

 The Office of Graduate Admission, Financial Aid, and Student Services (known as the Graduate Office) is located in Campion 135.
 It serves as the support center for the educational, social, cultural, and community life of Lynch School of Education graduate students.
 The Graduate Office staff provides a seamless experience from admissions through graduation and assists students in every aspect of their graduate school experience while they are studying at Boston College.
-The Associate Dean of Graduate Studies is assisted by the Director of Graduate Admissions and Financial Aid, and Director of Graduate Student Services, as well as a number of staff members who assist with admission, financial aid, and student services.
+The Associate Dean of Graduate Studies and the Associate Dean of Graduate Admissions and Financial Aid, as well as a number of staff members, assist with admission, financial aid, and student services for all Lynch School graduate students.
 The Associate Dean of Graduate Studies works in collaboration with the LSOE Dean and faculty to enhance graduate education through the development of educational and support programs, and oversees the communication efforts (including publications, newsletters, and public relations information) as they pertain to graduate education and graduate student services.
 The Associate Dean of Graduate Studies also serves as the advisor for the Graduate Education Association (GEA) and works with the GEA Council to develop and implement a number of supportive services and activities to enhance graduate life for students in the Lynch School.

 The Graduate Office suite in Campion 135 helps students access and understand appropriate academic and administrative information, policies and procedures, and is literally the first and last stop for all graduate students during their studies at the Lynch School.